Yorkshire rival poised to lure Polish international Helik from Barnsley

 Blackburn Rovers and Stoke City - whose new manager Alex Neil attended Barnsley's recent game with Bristol Rovers - are among the Championship admirers and there is plenty of interest elsewhere.

-Paul Heckingbottom’s Sheffield United are also rumoured to be interested in Styles.
+Paul Heckingbottom’s Sheffield United and Hull City are also rumoured to be interested in Styles along with Millwall and Sunderland.

 Greek outfit Olympiakos and Turkish giants Beskitas, managed by ex-Reds head coach Valerien Ismael, were linked with the Hungary international earlier this summer.